webuild-consortium/webuild-github-policies/docs/02-contribution-guidelines.md

 - Explain the "why" behind suggestions
 - Ask questions to understand intent
 - Focus on the code, not the person
-- Don't block on personal preferences
+- Do not block on personal preferences

 ### 8.3 Review Response Times